Redmond’s Mac & Jack’s Brewing is sold to Seattle company

 Ackley Brands has only been in the wine industry since 2016, with the acquisition of Oregon-based Montinore Estate.
 Brandon Ackley, the group’s president, said the interest in Mac & Jack’s was because of the brewing company’s brand and culture.
 There are also some business overlaps among wine and beer, including distribution.

-Ackley said he wants to keep Mac & Jack’s business running as usual, but its beer will be available at an Ackley Brands wine bar called The Cove that will open at Lake Union Piers in South Lake Union next year.
-The Cove will be Ackley’s second tasting room in Washington after its Woodinville location featuring Ackley Brands’ Montinore Estate and Landlines Estates.
+Ackley said he wants to keep Mac & Jack’s business running as usual, and its beer will be available at an Ackley Brands wine bar called The Cove that will open at Lake Union Piers in South Lake Union next year.
+The Cove will be Ackley Brands’ second tasting room in Washington after its Woodinville location featuring Ackley Brands’ Montinore Estate and Landlines Estates.

 The expansion into beer might be the first of more if the right opportunities arise, Ackley said.